Dario Franchitti, Scott Dixon Robbed at Gunpoint by Teenagers at Taco Bell

 .@scottdixon9 wins the Pole with the fastest pole run since 1996 - a 4 Lap average of 232.164! 🙌 #Indy500 https://t.co/4s4f4Mpv0f5/21/2017, 10:30:14 PM

-It was an impressive benchmark that will see Dixon begin next Sunday’s spectacle in pole position.
+The impressive benchmark means Dixon will begin next Sunday's spectacle in pole position.
 The New Zealander will be looking to add to his sole victory in the Indy 500, which came in 2008.